 Cybersecurity: Why it's important for your business

 What do The NHS, Carphone Warehouse, Equifax, Deloitte and Facebook have in common?
-Over the past year, they’ve all been hit by some sort of cyber-attack.
+In recent years, they’ve all been hit by some sort of cyber-attack.

 Modern businesses rely on IT systems and online services to function.
 But this reliance also exposes them to the risk of cyber-attack, and the data loss and service outages that can result.
-Nearly half (43%) of all UK businesses suffered a security breach or online attack in the past year, according to recent government figures1.
+32% of businesses identified cyber security breaches or attacks in the last 12 months, according to recent government figures1.

 So what are the main risks and how can you keep your business, and your customers’ data safe?
 Here’s a handy guide to get you started.